 With the heart-warming cuteness of the Pomeranian and Chihuahua mix, it’s no wonder that they are beloved as a toy breed.
 Their big, round eyes will look at you intently, adding to their irresistible nature.

 While they may look fragile due to their size, they are anything but that.
 On average, they stand around 6 to 9 inches, with the males slightly larger than their female counterparts.

 Other notable features of the Pomchi include their puffed and curled tail, wagging adorably as they approach you!

 THE POMERANIAN AND CHIHUAHUA MIX IS A FIERCE WATCHDOG

-Pomchis are always on alert when you put them in a new environment.
+Pomchi or Chimeranian (or any name you choose) are always on alert when you put them in a new environment.
+But, they will adapt pretty fast to a new place.
 Strangers might trigger their barking mood, making them the smallest watchdogs all over the world.
 Be careful when introducing friends since they might treat them like the bad guys.
 You should supervise their interactions with new people closely.

 Since Pomchis aren’t that friendly to strangers, this can make them excessive barkers.
 You can correct this with proper obedience and reward training.